Guide To Eating For Healthy Skin

 Healthy skin comes from within.
 This may be more true than you realize!

-Did you know that malnutrition or deficiencies of certain nutrients can significantly skin healing?
+Did you know that malnutrition or deficiencies of certain nutrients can significantly impair skin healing?

 This makes calorie intake, carbohydrates, protein, fat, vitamins, and minerals all important for skin health.